 Big Data is enough to explain what it does.
 A large amount of organized or disorganized data, which could be in raw form and yet growing exponentially with time, is also referred to as complex data.
-The complex data is not easy to process with the traditional methodologies and data Management Tools.
+Complex data is not easy to process with the traditional methodologies and Data Management Tools.
 A couple of examples for complex data could be as.

 Social Media: The figures show that more than 500+ Terabytes of new data get gulped by Twitter/Facebook every day in the form of Pictures, Videos, Messages, and Attachments.

-Tracking Metropolitan Cameras: According to the research, almost 300+ Terabytes data is processed by Tracking Cameras in the form of pictures with the help of Image processing Algorithms in the Capital of China.
+Tracking Metropolitan Cameras: According to the research, almost 300+ Terabytes of data are processed by Tracking Cameras in the form of pictures with the help of Image processing Algorithms in the Capital of China.

 Jet Engine: A single Jet Engine generates more than 10 TeraBytes data in approximately 30 initial minutes of its take-off time.
 If we calculate all the data of a month of an Airport, it could range up to Exabytes.

 The idea of Big data evolves around 5 V’s.